When Paloma Faith served Adele, Alan Carr, and Adele’s pet dog - Louie - some…

 To the modern date, scientists don’t fully understand the reasons behind the paradox.
 However, they do know that large dogs age faster than small dogs.
 It’s almost like large dogs seem to live their adult years in fast-forward.
 Scientists also know that the larger the dog, the less time we have them for.

-Most Great Danes live an average of 8 to 10 years.
-In 2006, the Great Dane Club of America conducted a health survey that found the oldest living Great Dane to be 15 years old at the time of the survey.
+In 2006, the Great Dane Club of America conducted a health survey that found the oldest Great Dane ever to be 15 years old at the time of the survey.
 However, there are many unverified reports of Great Danes who lived as long as 17 years.
 Unfortunately, as of 2014, the survey has not been updated.

 Great Danes are known for having big hearts, but this light-hearted notion has a more literal meaning.
 Great Danes notoriously suffer from cardiomyopathy, which is a disease of the heart muscle that can enlarge the heart itself.